sharonvir/system-information/README.md

 See The Full Informations on System !

-Use On Server !
 Windows & Linux > Python 3

 Team Speak : blackberryyts.ir